thumbnail image

 Michael's first book, Sanctuary and Subjectivity: Thinking Theologically About Whiteness in Sanctuary Movements, is part of T&T Clark's Studies in Social Ethics, Ethnography and Theologies series.
 His second book, Confronting Islamophobia in the Church: Liturgical Tools for Justice, is available from Judson Press in January 2026.

-His writing has appeared in The Christian Century, Sojourners and The Christian Citizen, and he contributes to Journeys, a lectionary commentary and adult Bible study published by Judson Press, and his activism for immigration justice and sanctuary has been featured on CNN and The Wall Street Journal.
+His writing has appeared in The Christian Century, Sojourners and The Christian Citizen, and he contributes to Journeys, a lectionary commentary and adult Bible study published by Judson Press, and his activism for immigration justice and sanctuary has been featured on CNN, MSNOW, and The Wall Street Journal.

 Faith Meets Justice